toyindawudu/Reservia/README.md

 **Approach**

 I am creating a prototype using a design created by the UI designer, Loic.
+My approach is to use a mobile-first approach and use flexbox primarily where possible to make my work responsive.

 **Technical Constraints**
 1. The site font is Raleway